 (2) Section 3AB also fixes the boundaries of lots or parts of lots, other than boundaries that are external to a building, created by way of re-subdivision or consolidation in a scheme to which subsection (1) applies.

-[Section 3A inserted by No. 61 of 1996 s.
+[Section 3A inserted: No. 61 of 1996 s.
 6.]

 3AB.
 Alternative boundaries for lots in single tier strata schemes